 Virtual Reality has advanced rapidly in the past couple of years, it is capturing the imagination of millions — yet the technology is still very new, in its infancy.

 Much of the excitement about VR seems to be generated by the gaming community.
 But VR isn’t just about gaming.
 VR is affecting the way medical professionals train, diagnose, and treat.
 VR is helping enhance professional training: a neurosurgeon can navigate brain structures before surgery; students immerse into a drug to understand it on the cellular level.
-Virtual reality has already proved useful in neuroscience, behavioural science and clinical psychology helping treat phobias, pain and Post-traumatic stress disorders.
+Virtual reality has already proved useful in neuroscience, behavioral science and clinical psychology helping treat phobias, pain and Post-traumatic stress disorders.

 Researchers at Stanford University have shown that VR technology is becoming so incredibly immersive that the brain processes it in much the same way it does real-life experiences.
 In the near future smell and touch could very well become part of the virtual experience as well.
 In an industry such as healthcare, the potential seems open-ended.

 So what are the advantages of virtual reality in healthcare?
-There are several and the half day seminar has been looking to showcase VR tools that are related to medical/surgical training, clinical assessment and intervention, and preventative medicine/counselling.
+There are several and the half day seminar has been looking to showcase VR tools that are related to medical/surgical training, clinical assessment and intervention, and preventative medicine/counseling.

 8:00-8:30 am : Welcome/breakfast